mantidproject/mantid/Code/Mantid/docs/source/algorithms/EnggVanadiumCorrections-v1.rst

 The algorithm outputs the features extracted from the Vanadium data that are used to perform the two types of corrections, respectively:

-1. the integration of every individual Vanadium spectrum
+1. the *integration* of every individual Vanadium spectrum
-2. a list of curves of aggregated counts as a function of time-of-flight (one per bank)
+2. a list of *curves* of aggregated counts as a function of time-of-flight (one per bank)

+If an input/output workspace with diffraction data is passed, the algorithm applies the corrections on the diffraction data workspace by using the integration and curves calculated from the reference Vanadium datasset.

 These outputs can be used to apply the corrections on a diffraction data workspace in the same algorithm run, or be used subsequently to apply corrections to different input workspaces.
-In practice, both outputs need to be calculated only once for every reference Vanadium dataset, while they would normally be used to correct a series of different diffraction data workspaces.
+In practice, both outputs need to be calculated only once for every reference Vanadium dataset, while they would normally be used to correct a (possibly long) series of different diffraction data workspaces.

-If no input/output workspace with diffraction data is passed, the algorithm will calculate features that can then be used to apply Vanadium corrections in other *Engg* algorithms.
-These corrections will need to be applied in subsequent runs of the algorithm, but the same correction features (integration and curves) can be re-used for as long as the same reference Vanadium diffraction data is used.
+If a vanadium data workspace is passed, the algorithm will calculate features that can then be used to apply Vanadium corrections in other *Engg* algorithms.
+If in addition an input/output workspace with diffraction data is passed, the corrections will be applied on it.
+Afterwards the same corrections can be applied on different diffraction data workspaces by calling again this algorithm and providing as inputs the integraion and curves workspaces produced by the first call.
+The same correction features (integration and curves) can be re-used for as long as the same reference Vanadium diffraction data is still valid.

-If an input/output workspace with diffraction data is passed, the algorithm applies the corrections on the diffraction data workspace by using the integration and curves from a reference Vanadium datasset.

 Normally this algorithm can be used in two different ways:
 1. Pre-calculate correction features from a Vanadium data workspace.